mmaraya/port-mirroring/README.md

 root@OpenWrt:~# wget https://github.com/mmaraya/port-mirroring/releases/download/v1.4.2/port-mirroring_1.4.2_ar71xx.ipk
 root@OpenWrt:~# opkg install port-mirroring_1.4.2_ar71xx.ipk
 ```
+The last command will install the package and start it as a background process using the default configuration file.
+The default settings will probably not work on your environment, so the program should exit right after starting.
 Modify the `/etc/config/port-mirroring` file to suit your environment.
 ```
 config 'port-mirroring'
     option source_ports 'eth0,wlan0'    # interface(s) to copy packets from